Comcast/connvitals/README.md

 ## Dependencies
 The utility runs on Python 3 (tested 3.6.3), but requires no non-standard external modules.

+However, in most cases you will need `setuptools` after installation, and if you are using an older version of Python (< 3.5) then you will need to install the backport of `typing`.
+These should be handled for you if you are using an `.rpm` file or `pip` to install `connvitals`.

 ## Installation
 ### Binary packages
 Binary packages are offered in `.rpm` format for Fedora/CentOS/RHEL and `.whl` format for all other operating systems under '[Releases](https://github.com/connvitals/releases)'.